Visas & Routes

 Does the Greece Golden Visa cost include citizenship?

-No. The Golden Visa is a residence permit.
+No. The Greece Golden Visa is a residence permit.
 Citizenship is separate and depends on naturalisation rules, language and integration requirements, and real residence in Greece.
 A no-minimum-stay investor permit should not be treated as an automatic citizenship path.

 Do I need to live in Greece to renew the permit?